This content is also available in: Español

 If you have been involved in a trucking accident, it is important that you protect yourself as soon as possible.
 Whether the accident was your fault or not, these accidents tend to be extremely expensive and insurance companies want to avoid paying out as much as possible.
 That means that insurance companies will do whatever they can to push blame and those costs onto anyone else they can.
-The best way to protect yourself and your interests are with the help of a personal injury or truck accident attorney.
-At Chicago Car Accident Lawyers we do everything we can to protect our clients and their needs and interests.
+The best way to protect yourself and your interests is with the help of our dedicated Chicago truck accident attorneys.
+At Ktenas Injury Lawyers we do everything we can to protect our clients and their needs and interests.

 In almost all car accidents, this is very simple: the insurance of the driver who caused the accident.
 Truck accidents, however, are very different.
 There are normally at least three insurance companies involved, adding one more for each victim of the accident.
 Those three insurance companies are the insurance companies of the trucking company, the truck driver, and the insurance of the other driver.